 What is active surveillance?

-Active surveillance is a way of monitoring prostate cancer that hasn’t spread outside the prostate (localised prostate cancer), rather than treating it straight away.
-You might hear it called active monitoring.
+Active surveillance, or active monitoring, is a way of monitoring prostate cancer that hasn’t spread outside the prostate (localised prostate cancer), rather than treating it straight away.

-If you decide to go on active surveillance, you’ll have regular tests to check on the cancer.
-You won’t have any treatment unless these tests show that your cancer may be growing, or you decide you want treatment – so you’ll avoid or delay the side effects of treatment.
-If there are signs your cancer may be growing, you’ll be offered treatment that aims to cure your cancer.
+Men who decide to go on active surveillance will have regular tests to check on the cancer.
+They won’t have any treatment unless these tests show that the cancer may be growing, or the man decides he wants treatment.

 Find out more about active surveillance.